Chris Sarandon: Career

 Chris Sarandon's other film roles include Prince Humperdinck in The Princess Bride (1987) and Mike Norris in Child's Play (1988).
 In 1992, he played Joseph Curwen/Charles Dexter Ward in The Resurrected.
 He also played Jack Skellington, the main character of the animated film The Nightmare Before Christmas (1993), and has since reprised the role in other productions, including the video games Kingdom Hearts and The Nightmare Before Christmas: Oogie's Revenge.
-Sarandon also reprised his role as Jack for several Disneyland Halloween events and attractions including; Halloween Screams, the Frightfully Fun Parade, and the Haunted Mansion Holiday, a three-month overlay of the Haunted Mansion.
+Sarandon also reprised his role as Jack for several Disneyland Halloween events and attractions, including Halloween Screams, the Frightfully Fun Parade, and the Haunted Mansion Holiday, a three-month overlay of the Haunted Mansion.

 Sarandon appeared in TV again with a recurring role as Dr. Burke on NBC's long-running medical drama ER.

 In 1991 he performed on Broadway in the short-lived musical Nick & Nora (based on the film The Thin Man) with Joanna Gleason, the daughter of Monty Hall.
 Sarandon married Gleason in 1994.
 They have appeared together in a number of films, including Edie & Pen (1996), American Perfekt (1997), and Let the Devil Wear Black (1999).
 During the 2000s he made guest appearances in several TV series, notably as the Necromancer demon, Armand, in Charmed, and as superior court judge Barry Krumble for six episodes of Judging Amy.

 In 2006 he played Signor Naccarelli in the six-time Tony Award-winning Broadway musical play The Light in the Piazza at Lincoln Center.
 Most recently he appeared in Cyrano de Bergerac as Antoine de Guiche, with Kevin Kline, Jennifer Garner, and Daniel Sunjata.

 In 2016 he performed in the Off-Broadway production of the Dave Malloy musical Preludes as Anton Chekhov, Tchaikovsky, Alexander Glazunov, Leo Tolstoy, Tsar Nicholas II, and The Master.

 He is on the advisory board for the Greenbrier Valley Theatre in Lewisburg, West Virginia.

 Personal life

-Sarandon has been married three times: he married actress Susan Tomalin on September 16, 1967, who took his surname and became Susan Sarandon.
+Sarandon has been married three times.
+He married actress Susan Tomalin on September 16, 1967; she took his surname, thus becoming Susan Sarandon.
 The two met while attending Catholic University of America together in Washington, D.C.
 The marriage lasted for twelve years; the pair separated in 1975 and divorced in 1979.

-After his divorce from Susan, he married his second wife, fashion model Lisa Ann Cooper, in 1980.
+He married his second wife, fashion model Lisa Ann Cooper, in 1980.
 The couple had two daughters and one son.
 After nine years, the marriage ended in divorce in 1989.

 In 1994, he married his third wife, actress and singer Joanna Gleason.
 The couple met while performing in Broadway's short-lived 1991 musical Nick & Nora; they returned to the stage together in 1998's Thorn and Bloom.
 They also collaborated in several films together, such as Road Ends, Edie & Pen, Let the Devil Wear Black, and American Perfekt.

 Sarandon is a member of the Greek Orthodox Church.